 Recommended: Different Ways to Earn More Interest on Your Money

 Managing Finances With SoFi

 There are plenty of affordable hobbies, so take your time and try a few to discover which will keep you feeling fulfilled.
 Want to save up to invest in a pricier hobby?
 SoFi can help.
-When you open an online bank account — namely, our Checking and Savings account — with direct deposit, you’ll enjoy all kinds of best-in-class benefits: an amazing 2.50% APY , automatic savings features, cash back with debit card purchases, and no account fees.
+When you open an online bank account — namely, our Checking and Savings account — with direct deposit, you’ll enjoy all kinds of best-in-class benefits: a competitive APY, automatic savings features, cash back with debit card purchases, and no account fees.
 All of these can help you grow your money faster.

 What hobby should I pick up?